Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 ### Step 1, Let's make the binary operate correctly locally.

 When I first fired up the binary and started playing with it, I didn't have the directory structure in place for it to read out any valid users.
-While stepping through the code with [pwndbg](https://github.com/pwndbg/pwndbg) I sort of follewed along with what it was expecting.
+While stepping through the code with [pwndbg](https://github.com/pwndbg/pwndbg) I sort of followed along with what it was expecting.
 So I connected to the remote server and did a `LIST`
 ```bash
 $ ./challenge
 LIST